Ugandan lawmaker remanded in custody on treason charges

 KAMPALA (Reuters) - An opposition Ugandan lawmaker was charged with treason on Thursday over his alleged role in the stoning of President Yoweri Museveni’s convoy this month.

 A civilian magistrate ordered Robert Kyagulanyi remanded in custody until Aug.
-30 and granted him access to private doctors, citing the “health of the accused”, according to footage broadcast on state channel UBC.
+30 and granted him access to private doctors, citing the “health of the accused”, according to footage broadcast on private broadcaster NBS Uganda.

 Kyagulanyi, who only entered parliament last year, has been left unable to stand after being beaten while in detention, his lawyer told Reuters, citing relatives who visited him.
 The Ugandan government says the assault accusation is “rubbish”.